anp-scp/django-to-rest/README.md

 Let us have a look on an example of how the tool can be used to expose REST API.

-Make sure that `djangorestframework` is installed and included in `INSTALLED_APPS ` settings.py as shown below:
+Make sure that `djangorestframework` is installed and included in `INSTALLED_APPS ` in settings.py as shown below:
 ```py title="settings.py" linenums="1"
 ...
 INSTALLED_APPS = [